umonkey/ufw1/docs/HOWTO-taskq.md

 ```

-## Handling tasks
+## Adding task handlers

-The build-in implementation treats tasks as service and method name.
+The built-in implementation treats tasks as service and method name.
 For example, a task named "files.uploadToCloudTask" is handled this way:

 1. A service named "files" is looked up in the container.
 2. Its method named "uploadToCloudTask" is called, with the payload being passed as the first array argument.